uoftblueprint/tces/server/README.md

 To run our tests, we will be using [Vitest](https://vitest.dev/)

-To run all tests, run the following command:
+To run all tests, run the following command inside of the server folder:
 ```
 npm run test
 ```